Chapter 5:

 “But there was a famous witch who had a good reputation.”

 “How inspiring…” I smiled.
-This story was a tale I had heard since childhood.
-“The book mentioned that Cecilia was from another world, like Meilin?”
+I’d grown up with the tale of Cecilia, so I've heard it a million times.
+“The tale mentioned that Cecilia was from another world, like Meilin?”

-“Yes, nya!”
-Haruki sounded like a professor giving a lecture to his hall of eager students, “My owner before Madame Cecilia, Madame Mizuki adopted her when she found Madame Cecilia in a field of flowers, all by herself nya.
-We’re unsure where she was from, but Madame Mizuki was sure that Madame Cecilia was from another world.”
+“Yes!”
+Haruki sounded like a professor giving a lecture to his hall of eager students, “My owner before Madame Cecilia, Madame Mizuki, had adopted her when she found Madame Cecilia in a field of flowers, all by herself.
+We’re unsure where she was from, but Madame Mizuki was sure that Madame Cecilia was from another world, nya.”

 “‘Her presence was ethereal, as she was dancing in that flower garden.’
 Madame Mizuki stated.
 ‘At first sight, I thought she was a child of a goddess sent from above!
 She spoke in another language, not like any in Elysium.
-That child had glamorous apricot hair that would make any boy or girl in Kazemura blush at the sight of her!’
+That child had glamorous apricot hair that would make any boy or girl in Kazemura blush!’
 Nya, Madame Cecilia was indeed beautiful.”

 “It seems like all of your owners are attractive, huh?”
 I blurted out, still admiring Meilin’s adorable accessories, and her eyes— I would do anything for an eye colour like that.
-Those mesmerizing eyes are like looking into a galaxy.
-I could edit my photos like that, edit my eyes into the colour of Meilin’s.
+Looking into those mesmerizing eyes is like looking into a galaxy.
+I could edit my photos like that, editing my eyes to match Meilin’s colour.
 I wonder if there’s even a function for that—

 “Well, I’m flattered.”
 The sides of Meilin’s mouth turned slightly upward, and her eyes twinkled.
 “I assumed most people hate me for my ugly looks.”